Corruption in China: Countermeasures

 The CCP has employed anti-corruption measures by creating laws and agencies for the purpose of decreasing corruption.

-The efficacy of such anti-corruption measures are debated.
+The Criminal Law of China (1997) defines numerous corruption-related offenses, the most common of which include: embezzlement, bribery, collective embezzlement, misappropriation, holding huge property with unidentified sources, misuse of authority, dereliction of duty, and fraud.

 In 2004, the CCP devised strict regulations on officials assuming posts in business and enterprise.
 The Central Commission for Discipline Inspection and the Organization Department of the Chinese Communist Party issued a joint circular instructing CCP committees, governments and related departments at all levels not to give approval for Party and government officials to take up concurrent posts in enterprises.
 Law 395 related to the illicit enrichment of public officials was also enacted.

+From 2005 to 2006, 6,000 officials were investigated and sentenced for corruption.

 In 2007, Chinese authorities established a National Corruption Prevention Bureau, focused primarily on gathering information and intra-agency coordination.
-Unlike the Ministry of Supervision, Procuratorate, or CCDI, the NCPB was focused on "implementing preventive measures, monitoring the transfer of assets across organizations, facilitating and promoting information sharing between agencies, and policing corrupt practices within the nongovernmental sphere, including private enterprises, social organizations and NGOs."
-The lack of independence of the NCPB however meant that its impact on actual corruption was limited.
+Unlike the Ministry of Supervision, Procuratorate, or CCDI, the NCPB was focused on "implementing preventive measures, monitoring the transfer of assets across organizations, facilitating and promoting information sharing between agencies, and policing corrupt practices within the nongovernmental sphere, including private enterprises, social organizations, and NGOs."
+The lack of independence of the NCPB, however, meant that its impact on actual corruption was limited.

-The Anti-Unfair Competition Law prohibits commercial bribery punishable by economic and administrative sanctions.
+The Anti-Unfair Competition Law prohibits commercial bribery, punishable by economic and administrative sanctions.
 It is prohibited to give or receive bribes in the course of selling or purchasing goods.
-In case of misconduct, companies are fined in between 10.000 RMB and 200.000 RMB The Criminal Law of China prohibits giving and receiving property to obtain an undue benefit, with penalties including fines, confiscation of property, imprisonment or death.
+In case of misconduct, companies are fined between 10.000 RMB and 200.000 RMB The Criminal Law of China prohibits giving and receiving property to obtain an undue benefit, with penalties including fines, confiscation of property, imprisonment, or death.

 Such measures are largely ineffective, however, due to the insufficient enforcement of the relevant laws.
 Further, because the Central Commission for Discipline Inspection largely operates in secrecy, it is unclear to researchers how allegedly corrupt officials are disciplined and punished.
-The odds for a corrupt official to end up in prison are less than three percent, making corruption a high-return, low risk activity.
+The odds for a corrupt official to end up in prison are less than three percent, making corruption a high-return, low risk-activity.
 This leniency of punishment has been one of the main reasons corruption is such a serious problem in China.